-- i.
+- c.
+Environment - i.
 Locker rooms - 1.
 Home team may use locker rooms to dress into gear (before match only, must go home to change out and shower after match) - 2.
-Away team must come dressed for competition and go home to change out ii.
-Gym

-- Social Distance enforced (Bench 6-12 foot spacing with coach, on deck athletes, cool down athletes.
+Away team must come dressed for competition and go home to change out - ii.
+Gym - 1.
+Social Distance enforced (Bench 6-12 foot spacing with coach, on deck athletes, cool down athletes.
 Remaining team members seated, socially distant, in bleachers.
 No spectators) - 2.
 Scoring table surfaces, keyboard, writing implements sanitized and assigned to individuals - 3.
 Seating surfaces sanitized - 4.
 Mat disinfected before meet and after every match (two mats recommended to reduce time between matches and total time spent in gym) - 5.
-Masks worn at all times by all present except the two athletes engaged in live wrestling at the time d.
-Wrestling Match Process
+Masks worn at all times by all present. - d.
+Wrestling Match Process - i.

-- i.
 Weigh-ins - 1.
 To be held in gym 30 minutes prior to start time.
 Social distance maintained.
 Officials will observe fingernail and skin hygiene at that time - 2.
 2 lb. allowance for gear - ii.
 Warm-ups - 1.
 Held behind respective benches or in proximate hallways for a ten-minute period prior to competing - 2.
 Wrestlers may also warm up individually behind bench prior to their own match - iii.
 No more than 20 individual matches may be wrestled in a dual meet - 1.
 Note: there are 14 varsity weight classes, the limit of 20 will allow some JV athletes to compete - iv.
 During a match - 1.
 6-minute match according to NHFS rules will be conducted with modifications - a.
 No overtime contests (to prevent matches longer than 6 minutes) - i.
 A tie at the end of regulation results in no points for either team - b.
 No contact between official and athletes - 2.
 Conclusion of match - a.
 Wrestlers shake hands - b.
 Official indicates (by pointing) winner of match. - c.
 Winner raises own hand - d.
-Wrestlers leave mat directly to replace mask and cool down - e.
-Mat is sanitized and next match begins on a sanitized mat v.
-Injury

-- 1. Match rules regarding injury remain in place - 2.
-If trainer intervention required, trainer to be wearing mask and face shield, athlete to be wearing mask - vi.
+Wrestlers leave mat directly to cool down - e.
+Mat is sanitized and next match begins on a sanitized mat - v.
+Injury - 1.
+Match rules regarding injury remain in place - 2.
+If trainer intervention required, trainer to be wearing mask, athlete to be wearing mask - vi.
 End of team competition - 1.
-Score rendered on scoreboard a.
-Should two teams have large enough squads to field a separate JV competition, they may do so at a different time or place from the varsity match following protocols and athlete season limitations

-2. Wrestlers exit venue through different exits (no handshakes lines, etc.)
+Score rendered on scoreboard - 2.
+Wrestlers exit venue through different exits (no handshakes lines, etc.)

-6. Separate JV competitions
+5. Separate JV competitions